CycloneDX/cyclonedx-node-npm/README.md

   --output-reproducible     Whether to go the extra mile and make the output reproducible.
                             This requires more resources, and might result in loss of time- and random-based-values.
                             (env: BOM_REPRODUCIBLE)
+  --add-license-text        Whether to go the extra mile and add license texts from the package files.
+                            This requires more resources, and results in much bigger output and trust the package that the text in a license file corresponds to the one in package.json. (default: false)
   --output-format <format>  Which output format to use.
                             (choices: "JSON", "XML", default: "JSON") --output-file <file>      Path to the output file.